Best Cryptocurrency To Mine In 2021

 What Is Crypto Mining?

 Cryptocurrency mining started with the first Bitcoin’s block mined by Bitcoin’s creator Satoshi Nakamoto on 1st September 2009.
 At that time the Bitcoin mining difficulty was 1.00 and the hashrate was worth that produced by one CPU of that time.
 Back then, Bitcoin mining could be done using personal computers, let alone graphic cards.
 Alas, only few individuals knew then that Bitcoin existed.
+So, let’s find out the best cryptocurrency to mine now!

 As the industry developed and Bitcoin’s network hashrate grew, the mining equipment evolved.
 Graphic cards became popular from the start, but as mining difficulty grew, more efficient GPUs were required to mine cryptocurrencies effectively.
 In 2013, first ASICs (application-specific integrated circuits) were built, powerful mining machines with high levels of electricity consumption.
 They could perform mining operations with a much higher efficiency than GPUs.
 But they cost quite substantial sums of money, normally more than the most expensive GPUs.